Originally published in New Hampshire Bar Association News – May 17, 2017 By: Paul Alfano

 And, what exactly is a private road?
 Even though statutes like RSA 674:41 use the term, they don’t define it.
 At least with respect to that statute, we can say with reasonable certainty an easement servicing a single home likely does not rise to the level of a “private road.”
 See RSA 674:41, III and Russell Forest Management LLC v.
 Town of Henniker (2011).
 Beyond that, the view is murky.

-Perhaps the most significant characteristic of a private road is the absence of municipal maintenance, which then begs the question: who is responsible to maintain a private road?
+Perhaps the most significant characteristic of a private road is the absence of municipal maintenance.
+This begs the question: who is responsible to maintain a private road?